nachstedt/wordpress_divisions_plugin/readme.txt

 web page with an individual look and feel as determined by individual sidebars, navigation menus and header images.
 At the same time, all divisions share the same content data and a single posts can be displayed in any division.
 Navigation menu entries are used to switch between divisions.

-Technically, the division is just determined by an additional argument in the URL.
-Be aware that as of now, there is no check to prevent certain content to be displayed in a given division.
-It is really just about the look and feel.
+Technically, the division is determined by an additional argument in the URL.

 == Installation ==